danielmakarchuk/danielmakarchuk.GitHub.io/index.md

 2016-2018
 - Helped Ensured events ran smoothly by setting up the tables and books.

+**Community cleanups**
-Community cleanups: 2014-2018
+2014-2018
-•	I have participated in garbage cleans up with the First Virden Scouts
+- I have participated in garbage clean ups in and around Virden with the First Virden Scouts

 **Interests**